My NumPy Year: Creating a DType for the Next Generation of Scientific Computing

 Out of this discussion, we added the need for a new string DType, something that works sort of like 'dtype=object' but is type-checked to the NumPy roadmap.
 We also discussed adding a variable-width string DType with UTF-8 encoding.

-Three years later, not much had happened.
-This project and a number of others like it have been accumulating on project roadmaps for years.
-In late 2019, when NASA had a funding opportunity through the ROSES Grant, many projects across the ecosystem saw an opportunity to fix long-standing issues.
+Three years later, not much had happened inside NumPy to fix the string DType situation, but lots of work was happening to improve NumPy’s DType infrastructure and make it possible to solve this issue and many other issues that could be solved by defining a new DType.
+When that work was starting to shape up in late 2019, when NASA had a funding opportunity through the ROSES Grant, many projects across the ecosystem saw an opportunity to fix long-standing issues.
 Pandas, Scikit-learn, SciPy, and NumPy collectively proposed a grant with Quansight Labs leading it.
 Cal Poly San Luis Obispo, through Matt Haberland, and Los Alamos National Labs, through Tyler Reddy, were also involved.
 I’m not going to go through everything we did in this grant, but these were all big, fundamental improvements to these libraries.
 A lot of the maintenance for these libraries has been paid for out of these grants for the past few years.
 One of the things proposed in this grant was a variable-width string DType for NumPy.

 That’s Where I Come In